mobiwek61/mobiwek61menu/README.md

     //                  ^ wildcard * "anything within the tree having next thing"
     //      the "filter" ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ */
     ```
+  - Microsoft copilot is very useful for explaining queries.
+Tell it:
+    ```explain this jsonpath query: $..*[?(@.mwmkey=='winslowHomerFogWarning')]```
+    Then you can ask it to elaborate details.
+Eventually it includes the details you asked for in the first place next time you ask about a query.

 ### STRUCTURE OF THIS PROJECT
 - **Overview**